Precision Mensuration

 Z-offset being set.

-With the gage light illuminated, the value was then
+With the gauge light illuminated, the value (1.0000")

-entered into the mill DRO, below.
+entered into the Z-axis of the

 CNC Taig mill's anodized table.
 The connection was

-completed by grinding off the black anodize on the T-nut inner face & making
+completed by grinding off the black anodize on

 multiple punch marks.

-The vise should not clamp the gage that is deep in the jaws as that would short-out
+The vise should not clamp the gauge that is deep in

 the upper & lower plates.